oracle/oracle-database-operator/docs/sidb/README.md

   ```
 **NOTE:**
 - Only database server authentication is supported (no mTLS).
 - When TCPS is enabled, a self-signed certificate is generated and stored inside the wallets.
-For users' convenience, a client-side wallet is generated and stored at `/opt/oracle/oradata/clientWallet/$ORACLE_SID` location.
+For users' convenience, a client-side wallet is generated and stored at `/opt/oracle/oradata/clientWallet/$ORACLE_SID` location in the pod.
-- The self-signed certificate used with TCPS has validity for 3 years.
+- The self-signed certificate used with TCPS has validity for 2 years.
 After the certificate is expired, it will be renewed by the `OraOperator` automatically.
 You need to download the wallet again after the auto-renewal.

 ### Specifying Custom Ports
 As mentioned in the section [Setup Database with LoadBalancer](#setup-database-with-loadbalancer), there are two kubernetes services possible for the database: NodePort and LoadBalancer.
 You can specify which port to use with these services by editing the `servicePort` field of the [config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml) file.